nothua/KYC360MockAPI/README.md

 - FirstName : First name
 - MiddleName : Middle name
 - Surname : Surname
+### Gender
+An enum representing the gender of an entity.
 ### MockEntityRepository
-Implements the `IEntityRepository` interface and provides mock data for entities.
-- GenerateMockData(): Generates mock data for entities using the Bogus library.
-- GetAllEntities(): Gets all entities.
+Mock implementation of `IEntityRepository` using the mock database for CRUD operations.
+- AddEntityAsync(Entity entity): Add an entity to the database.
+- UpdateEntityAsync(Entity entity): Update an entity.
-- GetEntityById(string id): Gets an entity by ID.
+- DeleteEntityAsync(string id): Delete an entity by ID.
-- AddEntity(Entity entity): Adds a new entity.
+- GetEntityByIdAsync(string id): Retrieve entity by ID.
+- GetAllEntitiesAsync(): Retrieve all entities.
+### MockDatabase
+Mock implementation of `IDatabase`.
+It stores entities in memory and fully provides the CRUD operations with retry and backoff strategy along with logging each operation.
+- AddEntityAsync(Entity entity): Add an entity to the database.
-- UpdateEntity(Entity entity): Updates an existing entity.
+- UpdateEntityAsync(Entity entity): Update an entity.
-- DeleteEntity(string id): Deletes an entity by ID.
+- DeleteEntityAsync(string id): Delete an entity by ID.
+- GetEntityByIdAsync(string id): Retrieve entity by ID.
+- GetAllEntitiesAsync(): Retrieve all entities.

 ## Interfaces
 ### IEntity